-- Construct explanations of the relationship between matter and energy based on the characteristics of mechanical and light waves. - Develop and use models to exemplify the basic properties of waves (including frequency, amplitude, wavelength, and speed). - Analyze and interpret data to describe the behavior of waves (including refraction, reflection, transmission, and absorption) as they interact with various materials. - Analyze and interpret data to describe the behavior of mechanical waves as they intersect. - Construct explanations for how humans see color as a result of the transmission, absorption, and reflection of light waves by various materials. - Obtain and communicate information about how various instruments are used to extend human senses by transmitting and detecting waves (such as radio, television, cell phones, and wireless computer networks) to exemplify how technological advancements and designs meet human needs.
+- Construct explanations of the relationship between matter and energy based on the characteristics of mechanical and light waves. - Develop and use models to exemplify the basic properties of waves (including frequency, amplitude, wavelength, and speed). - Obtain and communicate information about how various instruments are used to extend human senses by transmitting and detecting waves (such as radio, television, cell phones, and wireless computer networks) to exemplify how technological advancements and designs meet human needs.